My name is Jenni Donato.

 I’ve studied, hard.

-I’ve studied life coaching tools and techniques.
+I’ve studied psychology, life coaching tools and techniques.
 I’ve personally experienced and now studied CBT.
-I’ve dabbled in psychology, advanced communication skills, relationship therapy and a whole raft of confidence building techniques.
+I’ve learned advanced communication skills, relationship therapy and a whole raft of confidence building techniques.
 I'm also now working towards a Professional Diploma in Therapeutic Counselling.

-My experiences have fundamentally changed me - I want to make a difference to people going through challenges of their own – I genuinely care.
+My experiences have fundamentally changed me - I want to make a difference to mums going through challenges of their own – I genuinely care.

 For now, my daughter is happy and is recovering amazingly well.
 Who knows what the future holds for us all, but she is still as strong and determined as ever.
-She is so loving to her new little brother - who we were finally blessed with in November 2017 - and who has challenges of his own.
+She is so loving to her new little brother - who we were finally blessed with in November 2017.
 The love developing between them is beyond heartwarming to watch.
 There is still a fire in her heart, and to watch her run around you would never know what she’s been through - what we’ve all been through.

 We look ‘normal’ again.
 We’re not of course, and I’m proud not to be.
 But our new ‘normal’ is - for now - going great.